pvdz/preval/tests/_tofix/arg_outlining_noarg.md

 ## Todos triggered

-- (todo) support array reads statement type VarStatement
+- (todo) computed property access of an array but not index prop
 - (todo) type trackeed tricks can possibly support static $Number_parseInt